pranay5255/YudaiV3/README.md

 ## ⚙️ Getting Started

-You can easily get started with YudaiV3 on your own website with these three simple steps:
+You can easily get started with YudaiV3 with these simple steps:

 ### 1. Clone the repository